asulyma/education-easy-app/readme.md

 * To start use the main functionality, need to complete the User registration: execute a POST request for `http://localhost:8080/app/system/second-step-register`
 * The Client has minimum available functionality.
-* Currently, there is no possibility to create new users or clients.
+* Currently, there is no possibility to create new clients.

 </details>